HuiWangAtTjnu/SSpa/README.md

      |evidenceCHI | The Chinese translation of the 'evidence' field.
      |nameCHI     | The Chinese translation of the 'name' field.
      |SQL         | The SQL query corresponding to the 'question' field.
 Due to derived columns, there may be multiple SQL queries, separated by '%%%'.
      |Eval        | SQL queries corresponding to all results.
-When evaluating the predicted SQL queries with execution accuracy, results like 'Area(Intersection(a.Shape, b.Shape) 1)' and 'Area(Intersection(b.Shape, a.Shape) 1)' may differ.
+When evaluating the predicted SQL queries with execution accuracy, results like 'GLength(Intersection(rivers.Shape, cities.Shape), 1)' and 'GLength(Intersection(cities.Shape, rivers.Shape), 1)' may differ.
      |id          | The unique ID for the question.